GDES 308: Handmade Web

 This class will require a computer, a text-editor (I recommend Atom), and a browser (Chrome).
 I would also suggest a sketchbook for much encouraged off-screen thinking, note-taking, sketching, and journaling.

-More details can be found in the Library.
+More details can be found on the Tips page.

 This class will take place entirely online, with some flexibility on potentially meeting in person for individual meetings.
 Unless stated otherwise, we will regularly meet (synchronously) during the scheduled class times using Zoom.

 We can consider this a feature rather than a hinderance for learning web design as we will inhabit and communicate within the environment that we will be making for!